obicollins274/weatherapp/README.md

 The feature folder consist of named_feature folders.
 Using the clean architecture, I separated the folders into data and presentation folders.
 The data folder consists of the model and repo folders.
 Each folder consists of model and repo files respectively to manage the api data.
 The Presentation folder consists of three different folders ie pages, bloc and Widgets folders.
 Each folder consist of their respective files.

-More so, I created the API Model class with the dio package to easily retreive data and manage API exceptions.
+More so, I created the API Model class with the dio package to easily retrieve data and manage API exceptions.
 I used the geolocator plugin to retrieve coordinates and other relevant packages.

 ## conclusion

 The weatherapp api consists of nested json objects when retrieving data from the forecast endpoint.
 All data were displayed accordingly using json annotation and json serializable packages.

+I used codemagic.io for CI/CD to automate deployment and also for unit, integration and widget testing